75lb/renamer/README.md

 [![Dependency Status](https://david-dm.org/75lb/renamer.svg)](https://david-dm.org/75lb/renamer)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](https://github.com/feross/standard)

+***renamer v1.0.0 and this documentation is a WIP***

 # renamer
-Rename files in bulk.
-Renamer is a command-line tool intended to introduce naming systems to collections of related files.
+Renamer is a command-line utility intended to help rename files and folders in bulk.
 It is flexible and extensible via plugins.

 ## Disclaimer

-Always run this tool with the `--dry-run` option first until you are 100% certain the result looks correct.
+Always run this tool with the `--dry-run` option until you are confident the results look correct.

 ## Synopsis